kornia/kornia-benchmark/dynamo/README.md

   1. `import_from` a string with the name of the top level directory with the desired benchmarks.
 Here, is the  [config/](./config/) directory.

 - Subsequently we can add the operations wanted to be bench with their specific arguments.
   - The name of the operation should match with the relative path under the top level directory.
-For example, to config a `dilation` bench, which is in [config/geometry/transform/rescale.py](./config/geometry/transform/rescale.py) we will add the name of op as `geometry.transform.rescale`.
+For example, to config a `rescale` bench, which is in [config/geometry/transform/rescale.py](./config/geometry/transform/rescale.py) we will add the name of op as `geometry.transform.rescale`.
   - Here we can overwrite the `global` configs if necessary.
   - inside of the level of the operation we can add the arguments which will be dispatch to the operation itself.
     - Normal cases we can pass direct the desired argument, as example for rescale we want to pass the `factor` argument.
 Then we create a list of cases (for rescale a list of integer) to be done the benchmark.